carew/carew/doc/pages/index.md

     $ cd my_website
     $ bin/carew build

 That's all, you can browse the `web/` directory.
+If you are using php 5.4+, you can start the build-in webserver:

+    $ php bin/carew serve

 Demo
 ----